jakepolatty/HighSchoolScienceBowlPractice-Android/README.md

 # Information

-This is an Android app designed to help students prepare for the National Science Bowl competition.
+This is an Android app designed to help students preparing for Science Bowl competitions.

 You can view the app on the Google Play Store [here](https://play.google.com/store/apps/details?id=com.jakepolatty.highschoolsciencebowlpractice).